 We recommend using the toilet prior to test time and having food and water with you.
 Any additional time away from the screen will be flagged by the proctoring system.

 Behaviour on Test Day

 You are expected to be courteous and respectful towards NAATI support staff before, during and after the test.
 A dedicated support line is available for technical issues during the test at (+61) 03 8605 6601, or by e-mailing firstname.lastname@example.org.

 The test materials are provided through an online web page.
 Tasks are displayed in a parallel text arrangement (as is used in most translation software and training).

 Revision tasks will be displayed as parallel text and have the option for candidates to highlight the area to be corrected and add a comment box where they can identify, correct and categorise the errors.

 Access to the test will require downloading of the ProctorExam extension for Google Chrome, which is available for free.
 Links will be provided as part of your joining instructions.
-A brief introduction to the service is available here.

 Use of Electronic Devices